Axway/amplify-central/content/en/docs/manage_marketplace/set_product_visibility.md

 To set the visibility for external consumers:

 1. Navigate to *Product Foundry*.
-2. Select **Products > All Products**.
+2. Select **All Products**.
 The product list view is displayed.
 3. Select a product to view its details.
 4. Click **Set Visibility**.
 5. Under **Marketplace User**, select one of the following options from the **Visible To** menu:

-    * **Everyone** - (default) make the product visible to all registered users into your provider organization.
+    * **Everyone** - (default) the product is visible in the Marketplace by all registered users in your provider organization.
-    * **Selected teams** - product will be visible only to users registered with a marketplace account member of the selected teams
+    * **Selected teams** - only users registered with a Marketplace account and a member of the selected teams can see the product in the Marketplace.
-    * **Exclude selected teams** - product will be visible only to users registered with a marketplace account not member of the selected teams
+    * **Exclude selected teams** - only users registered with a Marketplace account and not a member of the selected teams can see the product in the Mrketplace.
-    * **None** - product will not be shown to any user registered with a Marketplace account or anonymous users:
+    * **None** - the product is not visible to any user registered with a Marketplace account or anonymous users.

         * From the list of available teams in your provider organization, select the teams you want to give product visibility or remove visibility from.